 Eric praised the program for the variety of professional experiences it offered him and his peers.
 He enjoyed that members of MYA got to see every part of Fishers, from the Parks Department to the Department of Public Works.
 The students took field trips to several facilities the city works at, including the Wastewater Treatment Plant, the Hamilton County Training Center where they learned about public safety, and the Fishers Maker Playground.

 Additionally, Eric felt that meeting Fishers staff was impactful.
 “Getting to meet the city’s employees and hear their stories about how they got involved in local government was interesting.”

 One of Eric’s favorite parts of MYA was the policy project.
 During every field trip the group takes, students get thirty minutes to prepare and research potential solutions to policy questions the city is facing.
 Eric noted that these projects were especially beneficial to his professional growth.
 He particularly enjoyed his group’s presentation on Homeowner Associations and finding different ways all Fishers residents can have an equal say in housing matters.

 Eric is grateful for the opportunities MYA has given him to build community awareness through hands-on learning experiences and feels that his time with the program has prepared him for his college career.
-After graduation this June, Eric will attend Butler University to study Marketing and Insurance Risk Management.
+This fall, Eric will attend Butler University to study Marketing and Insurance Risk Management.
 He’s looking forward to social media marketing internships locally or nationally and is hoping to one day start a business with some of his friends from MYA.